-Acknowledging that a prior plan was not in line with the community’s expectations, the past year was spent re-engaging with residents.
+Acknowledging that a prior plan was not in line with the community’s expectations, the City re-engaged with residents in developing a plan that replaces the more heavily used facilities on the Civic Center campus.
 Numerous meetings, focus groups and polls helped to better assess the needs and desires of the community.
-The result is a scaled-back plan, which is sensible, financially prudent and directly benefits all members of the community – children, youth, families, seniors and adults.
+The result is a scaled-back plan, which is sensible, financially prudent and benefits all members of the community – children, youth, families, seniors and adults.

 The current plan for Hillview Community Center and Park includes three project components:

 This plan allows for the replacement and improvement of Hillview Community Center and Park in a fiscally prudent manner that avoids disrupting other facilities and services provided at the Civic Center site.
 Relocating, rebuilding, or expanding police and administrative facilities, theater, history museum, and library are not included in the current plan.

 The planned facilities will accommodate current as well as future anticipated program needs.
 Once funding is secured, the project will move into the design phase at which point the City will seek additional public input into the design of the project.
 At that time a detailed architectural plan will be developed.